-The good news is that once you quit smoking, your health starts to improve immediately.
-Your blood pressure decreases, your chance of a heart attack goes down, and your circulation begins to improve within two to 12 weeks.
+Once you quit smoking, your health starts to improve immediately.
+Your blood pressure improves.
+Your chance of a heart attack goes down.
+Most importantly for ED prevention, your circulation begins to improve within 2 to 12 weeks.

-Spend more of your time in places that do not permit smoking.
+- Spend more of your time in places that don’t permit smoking.

 Smoking Cessation Aids

-Nicotine gum (Nicorette; Nicorette DS): A box of 48 pieces costs approximately $30.
-The smoker chews one piece of gum every one to two hours, to a maximum of 24 pieces a day.
+Nicotine gum: A box of 48 pieces cost about $30.
+You hew one piece of gum every 1 to 2 hours, but no more than 24 pieces a day.

-Nicotine lozenges (Commit): The lozenges come in 2mg and 4mg strengths.
-Treatment usually lasts approximately 12 weeks.
-The smoker uses one lozenge every 1-2 hours for the first six weeks, one every 2-4 hours during weeks 7-9, and one every 4-8 hours during weeks 10-12.
-The cost ranges from approximately $6 a day (for 12 doses) to $12 a day for the maximum dosage (20 doses).
+Nicotine lozenges: Treatment usually lasts about 12 weeks.
+You’ll use one lozenge every 1-2 hours for the first 6 weeks, one every 2-4 hours during weeks 7-9, and one every 4-8 hours during weeks 10-12.
+They cost between $6 a day (for 12 doses) and $12 a day (for 20 doses).

-Nicotine inhaler (Nicotrol Inhaler): Also available only by prescription.
-The inhaler cartridge mimics the hand-to-mouth routine of cigarette smoking.
+Nicotine inhaler: This is also available only by prescription.
+The cartridges mimic the hand-to-mouth routine of cigarette smoking.
 The nicotine released from the inhaler is absorbed in the mouth.
-The initial dosage is six to 16 cartridges per day for up to 12 weeks.
+Your first dosage would be six to 16 cartridges per day for up to 12 weeks.

 Bupropion (Zyban) is the only FDA-approved drug to help you quit smoking that doesn’t contain nicotine.
 You should start taking this a week or two before your quit date.
 You’ll take it for 7-12 weeks.